owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 #### Transaction Rollback

-For testing strategies of web services, you probably will find most people suggest to either truncate the test data on each run or to mock out the request and response.
+For testing strategies of web services, you probably find most people suggest to either truncate the test data on each run or to mock out the request and response.
-These approaches are less ideal because it's either less effective or not testing the full stack of the web services.
+These approaches are less ideal because they're either less effective or not testing the full stack of the web services.
+Would it be possible to use transaction rollback?
+Like what we do for transactional fixture in Rails?

-Making transaction rollback for web service calls is difficult for the following reasons:
+Of course!
+But first let's try to understand the reasons why making transaction rollback for web service calls is difficult:

 * Tests and web server are running in two separate threads, web server's transactional boundary can't expand to tests